patterninc/query_helper/README.md

 #### Search

 QueryHelper supports searching across multiple fields.
-To implement pass an array of column aliases into the `search_fields` argument to the `QueryHelper` object.
+To implement pass an array of column aliases into the `search_fields` argument when creating or updating a `QueryHelper` object.

 ```ruby
 @query_helper.update(search_fields: ["column1", "column2"])